 Trodelvy comes as a powder in a vial.
 A healthcare professional will add sodium chloride to the powder to turn it into a solution.
 They will then give you Trodelvy as an IV infusion.

 Trodelvy is available in one strength: 180 milligrams (mg) per vial.

 The following information describes the dosage that is commonly used or recommended.
 Your doctor will determine the best dosage to fit your needs.

 Your Trodelvy dosage will depend on your weight.
 Your healthcare professional will take your weight before each dose.

 The recommended dose of Trodelvy is 10 mg/kilogram (kg) of body weight.
 For example, if you weigh 70 kg (about 154 pounds), your dose will likely be 700 mg.

 The dosing schedule of Trodelvy is once per week on days 1 and 8 of a 21-day treatment cycle.
 You will not receive Trodelvy on any other day during the 21-day cycle.
 This means you will not receive Trodelvy on week 3 of treatment.
-This cycle may be repeated until Trodelvy is no longer treating your condition or you experience certain side effects.
+The cycle may be repeated until your cancer no longer responds well to Trodelvy or you experience certain side effects.

 There is no loading dose of Trodelvy.
 However, you will receive other medications before your Trodelvy doses to help prevent infusion reactions, nausea, and vomiting.

 Trodelvy is meant to be used as a long-term treatment.
 If you and your doctor determine that Trodelvy is safe and effective for you, you’ll likely use it long term.